myDevicesIoT/cayenne-docs/docs/LORA.md

 1. Give the device a name.
 In our case, we’ll enter “mDotBox” in the **Name** field.
 2. Enter the [DevEUI](#lora-about-deveuis) for this device into the **DevEUI** field.
 3. Our device has been previously manually registered with OrbiWise.
-Make sure “Already Registered” is selected in the **Activation Mode** field.
+Make sure ``Already Registered`` is selected in the **Activation Mode** field.
 4. (Optional) Enter in your OrbiWise account information to take advantage of downlink commands.

     - Enter the name of your customer-specific OrbiWise portal (e.g. ``us.xyz.orbiwise.com``) into the **OrbiWise Server** field.